sarinps007/hackathon/README.md

 **FUTURE SCOPE**\
 We can turn this into an online platform\
 We can 100% automate the task\
-Orr run this weekly/Monthly so any changes made in the instance will replicate in the test data sheet
+Or run this weekly/Monthly so any changes made in the instance will replicate in the test data sheet